The Surprising Difficulty of Search in Model-Based Reinforcement Learning: Effective Search in Model-based RL

 \textbf{Action selection.} Following TD-MPC2, MRS.Q selects actions using Model Predictive Path Integral (MPPI) control~\citep{williams2015model} when acting in the environment.
 As such, we also use the same MPPI hyperparameters as TD-MPC2.
 Critically, this means that we adopt the same short MPC horizon of $3$ steps, using the value function to estimate returns beyond this window.
 As discussed in \Cref{sec:longhorizon}, naive search can fail with high probability when planning over long horizons due to the expanded search space.
 A short horizon keeps the search space tractable and limits compounding error in the model rollout.

 \textbf{Minimum over value functions.} Recent work addressing distribution shift in MBRL~\citep{lin2025td, wang2025bootstrapped, zhan2025bootstrap} has focused on constraining the policy to match actions selected by search.
-However, we argue this approach is problematic, as search-selected actions can shift rapidly during training.
-In \Cref{fig:policy_change}, we compare the rate of change of actions selected by search and the learned policy network.
-We find that throughout training, search-selected actions exhibit substantially more variation than policy network actions.
-We argue that constraining the policy to match such an unstable target risks destabilizing learning or introducing noise into the training process.
+However, this approach is problematic: search-selected actions shift rapidly during training as the model evolves.

+In \Cref{fig:policy_change}, we compare the rate of change of actions selected by search versus the learned policy network over the course of learning.
+Throughout training, search-selected actions exhibit substantially more variation than policy network actions, suggesting that constraining the policy to match such an unstable target may destabilize learning or introduce noise into training.

-Therefore, rather than explicitly constraining or modifying the learned policy, we choose to address distribution shift by directly reducing overestimation in the value function itself.
-We achieve this through aggressive minimization across an ensemble of value functions.
-While taking the minimum over a pair of value functions has become a standard technique~\citep{fujimoto2018addressing}, this approach naturally extends to larger ensembles.
-Specifically, we compute the minimum over 10 value functions:
+Rather than constraining or modifying the learned policy, we address distribution shift by directly reducing overestimation in the value function.
+We achieve this through aggressive minimization across an ensemble of 10 value functions.
+While taking the minimum over a pair of value functions has become a standard technique~\citep{fujimoto2018addressing}, this approach naturally extends to larger ensembles:

-Crucially, we apply this minimization wherever the value function is evaluated with the policy: not only when computing value targets (as shown above), but also when computing final values during MPC trajectory evaluation (\Cref{eqn:tdmpc2_eval_traj}).
-Applying the minimum during trajectory evaluation prevents the search procedure from disregarding model-predicted rewards in favor of potentially inflated value estimates, while also ensuring consistency in how the value function is used throughout the algorithm.
+Crucially, we apply this minimization wherever the value function is evaluated with the policy: not only when computing value targets (as above), but also when computing final values during MPC trajectory evaluation (\Cref{eqn:tdmpc2_eval_traj}).
+Applying the minimum during trajectory evaluation prevents the search procedure from favoring potentially inflated value estimates over model-predicted rewards, while ensuring consistency in how the value function is used throughout the algorithm.

 TD-MPC2 also employs multiple value functions ($N=5$), however, rather than using the full ensemble, it randomly samples a pair, taking the minimum for value updates~\citep{chen2020randomized} and the mean during MPC.
 As shown in \Cref{fig:value_error}, using the minimum across the full ensemble significantly reduces overestimation compared to MR.Q ($N=2$) naively combined with MPC.
+We further defend this choice in the ablation studies in \Cref{sec:ablations}.